In these temperatures, experts warn about heat stroke in people and pets

 “If (you) start to have a headache, if (you) get nauseous.
 If (you) feel lightheaded or dizzy, if (you) feel your heart start to race, or palpitate, that would be a sign we should move inside where it’s cooler.
-And make sure you’re hydrating aggressively with water or other beverages,” says Charles.
+And make sure you’re hydrating aggressively with water or other beverages,” Charles said.

 Two Camp Counselors from Camp Seneca Lake were in Rochester Tuesday enjoying their day off.
 Eli Kinel and Caylee Berlowitz are taking it slow with the kids on Wednesday.

-“I’m going to stay inside my house for the first portion of the day,” says Kinel.
-“Yeah, we normally just go in the pool and use our battery-powered fans to stay cool,” says Berlowitz.
+“I’m going to stay inside my house for the first portion of the day,” said Kinel.
+“Yeah, we normally just go in the pool and use our battery-powered fans to stay cool,” said Berlowitz.

 “They really do have a hard time.
-They’re more susceptible to things like heat stroke, so you really do have to be careful,” says Zeh.
+They’re more susceptible to things like heat stroke, so you really do have to be careful,” Zeh said.

 Extremely hot days she says are a great day to leave them in the house.
 If they are outside, though: “You can do things like making sure they have plenty of water, nice cool, crisp water.
 And watching out for things like heat stroke.”

 Zeh says those signs should be apparent.
 “So, excessive panting, if there is vomiting, things like that.
-They can definitely be a sign that your animal is struggling,” she says.
+They can definitely be a sign that your animal is struggling,” she said.